Digipom/WhisperCppAndroidDemo/README.md

 A sample Android app using [whisper.cpp](https://github.com/ggerganov/whisper.cpp/) to do voice-to-text transcriptions.
+For the most up-to-date code, check [whisper.cpp's examples](https://github.com/ggerganov/whisper.cpp/tree/master/examples).

 To use: